m-lohmann/BeeswaxEsolang.jl/README.md

 ## Introduction

-*beeswax* is a stack-based/cell-based 2-dimensional self-modifiable esoteric programming language drawing inspiration from bees moving around on a honeycomb, and partly drawing inspiration from languages like [Cardinal](http://esolangs.org/wiki/Cardinal).
+*beeswax* is a stack-based/cell-based 2-dimensional self-modifiable esoteric programming language drawing inspiration from bees moving around on a honeycomb, and partly drawing inspiration from [Cardinal](http://esolangs.org/wiki/Cardinal), and the Mensa Award winning, bug-themed abstract board game [Hive](https://en.wikipedia.org/wiki/Hive_%28game%29).
 The instruction pointers (bees) move around on a 2D hexagonal grid (the honeycomb). beeswax programs can manipulate their own source code, change the program size, and can read and write files.

 ### Honeycomb structure and source code layout